View Otto Kaschmitter's Obituary on sctimes.com and share memories

 Survivors include his wife, Jeanette; children, Nancy Bergren, Jack (Terry), Ann Erdahl, Karen (Barrett) Kirchenwitz; brother, Joseph; 5 grandchildren; 3 great grandchildren and one on the way.

-He was preceded in death by his parents; daughter, Joan; son in law, Gary Bergren; siblings, Verena, Theresa, Mary, Leon, George, and William.
+He was preceded in death by his parents; daughter, Joan; son in law, Gary Bergren; siblings, Verena, Therese, Mary, Leon, George, and William.

 Published in the St. Cloud Times from Jan.
 18 to Jan.
 20, 2020